igorkamyshev/farfetched/apps/website/docs/recipes/server_cache.md

 `unset` [_Effect_](https://effector.dev/docs/api/effector/effect) accepts a single argument — an object with `key` property.
 It should remove the value from the cache.

+This [_Effect_](https://effector.dev/docs/api/effector/effect) should not fail with an error.
+So, you have to provide a guarantee that the value will be removed from the cache after resolving the [_Effect_](https://effector.dev/docs/api/effector/effect).
+We skip this step in this example, but it's required to implement it in the real application.

 ```ts{4,9-11}
 import Redis from 'ioredis';